Martha Rivers Ingram

-Martha Robinson Rivers Ingram (born August 20, 1935) is an American billionaire businesswoman and philanthropist.
+Martha Robinson Rivers Ingram (August 20, 1935 – August 6, 2026) was an American billionaire businesswoman and philanthropist.
 In 1995, Ingram succeeded her late husband as chairman and chief executive officer (CEO) of Ingram Industries, one of America's largest privately held companies.
-She is the co-author of three books, including two biographies and a history of the performing arts in Nashville, Tennessee.
+She was the co-author of three books, including two biographies and a history of the performing arts in Nashville, Tennessee.

 Early life

-Martha Robinson Rivers was born in Charleston, South Carolina, the daughter of John Minott Rivers and Martha Elizabeth Robinson.
+Martha Robinson Rivers was born on August 20, 1935 in Charleston, South Carolina, the daughter of John Minott Rivers and Martha Elizabeth Robinson.
 She was educated at Ashley Hall in Charleston.
 She graduated from Vassar College with a Bachelor of Arts in history in 1957.

 Career

 Upon graduation, she found employment at WCSC-AM/FM and WCSC-TV, a radio and television station, respectively, owned by her father.
+While at Vassar College, she had also worked as a classical music disc jockey, using the pseudonym "Elizabeth Crawford".

 Ingram was appointed by her husband as director of public affairs at Ingram Industries in 1979.
 After her husband's death in 1995, she became chairman and CEO.
+Her involvement in civic and nonprofit organizations preceded her leadership of Ingram Industries.
+By the time she was 63, Forbes named her 24th wealthiest person in America with an estimated $4.7 billion net worth.

-Ingram is the co-author of three books.
+She was the co-author of three books.
 Her first book was a biography of her husband published in 2001, six years after his death.
 In her second book, published in 2004, Ingram wrote about the performing arts scene in Nashville during the Antebellum era.
 She argued that it was destroyed by the American Civil War and that it never fully recovered.
 Her third book, published in 2006, was a biography of Kenneth Schermerhorn, the music director of the Nashville Symphony.